 Trap and remove does not work.
 Not only would you have to continue to remove cats, this process is extremely costly.
 Other cats simply move in to take advantage of the available resources and they breed prolifically, quickly forming a new colony.
 This vacuum effect is well documented.

 Trap, neuter, and return does work.
 No more kittens.
-Their numbers gradually go down.
+Colony numbers gradually decrease.
 The annoying behaviors of mating cats, such as yowling or fighting, stop.
 The cats are vaccinated and they are fed on a regular schedule.
 This ongoing care creates a safety net for both the cats and the community.

 Information provided by: Alley Cat Allies